sveasmart/updater-protocol/README.md

 * Startup.sh can expect an environment variable ```app_root``` which points to the top-level dir for all apps on the device.
 * Startup.sh can expect the current working directory to be the same location as the startup.sh file itself.

-## POST Method: "How it worked out"
+## HTTP POST Method: "How it worked out"

 The Updater uses this method to tell the hub about an update that was executed.